MateoProjects/MAI/PAR/Theory/Planning Graphs and heruistic search.md

 * Configuration is legal if it does not intersect any obstacles and is valid
 * Configuration Space is the set of legal configurations

+It consists of free space, whick constains all possible configurations (states) of the agent space occupied by obstacles

+States are represented by circles and called nodes.
+The Lines represent the actions to move between two or more states.

 ### C-Space Transform

 **2D object :**